01 Dec

 Yet, foreign investment and resource extraction are accelerating.

-Can development and conservation coexist?Yes — if we choose strategy over sacrifice, sustainability over speed.
+Can development and conservation coexist?
+Absolutely.
+Becasue we choose strategy over sacrifice and sustainability, not just speed.

 1.